 He was interrogated by the Security Branch, which wanted information on his work with Reverend Cedric Mayson and the ANC.
 In testimony given at the reopened inquest into the death of Neil Aggett at the South Gauteng High Court in Johannesburg, Ngwenya estimates he was detained “approximately 15 times for … political activities”.
 He was at John Vorster Square at the same time as Aggett in 1982.

 Ngwenya was still in detention during the original inquest into Aggett’s death.
-Although he gave a statement to the Aggett family’s lawyers and testified, his testimony about the initial period of his detention in 1982 was deemed inadmissible by the presiding magistrate, Pieter Kotze, who declared it irrelevant to the proceedings.
+Although he gave a statement to the Aggett family’s lawyers and testified, his testimony about the initial period of his detention in 1982 was deemed inadmissible by the presiding magistrate, Petrus Kotze, who declared it irrelevant to the proceedings.

 Ngwenya was arrested in November 1981 and held for a short time at the Protea Police Station in Soweto before being transferred to Norwood.
 After an uneventful week there, Ngwenya was brought back to Protea where he was “assaulted, kicked and choked to the point that I urinated in my pants”.
 He was then returned to Norwood where he spent two months with no interrogations or torture.
 In January 1982, he was brought to the 10th floor of John Vorster Square to Major Arthur Cronwright, the head of the Security Branch.
 Ngwenya recalled that Cronwright threatened him, and shouted and spat at him before taking him to a cell in the political prisoners’ section of the building’s cell blocks.